-Performance royalties are generated when a song is "publicly broadcast" such as on radio, television, in restaurants/bars/nightclubs, live, etc.
+Performance royalties are generated when a song is "publicly broadcast" such as on radio, television, in restaurants/bars/nightclubs, live, etc. Performance royalties are also generated when your song is sung or played live and when it is played on certain forms of digital media like internet radio.

 When you write a song, one of your exclusive rights as the copyright holder is the right to perform your composition in public.